coinmetrics/api-client-python/docs/docs/api_client.md

 **Arguments**:

-- `exchanges`: A single exchange name or a list of exchanges to return info for.
+- `exchanges` (`list(str), str`): A single exchange name or a list of exchanges to return info for.
 If no exchanges provided, all available exchanges are returned.

 **Returns**:

-Information that is available for requested exchanges, like: markets, min and max time available.
+`list(dict(str, any))`: Information that is available for requested exchanges, like: markets, min and max time available.

 <a name="coinmetrics.api_client.CoinMetricsClient.catalog_indexes"></a>
 #### catalog\_indexes